Accueil

 Sophia Antipolis - INRAE PACA - A010

-Edouard Evangelisti from the IPO team will be presenting his seminar as part of the ISA scientific event to be held this Friday, October 4 at 11:00 am in room A010:
+Praween Choubey, postdoctoral fellow in the BES team, will be presenting his seminar as part of the ISA scientific event to be held this Friday, January 24 at 11:00 am in room A010: